Expand your academic interests to include a policy dimension – or apply your policy expertise to a research project in your field.

 Previous projects that might fit this research track include but are not limited to:

-• State Policy Review of Abuse Reporting from Developmental Disability Groups (Jamie Edgin, Prof. Science, 2022-23)
+- State Policy Review of Abuse Reporting from Developmental Disability Groups (Jamie Edgin, Prof. Science, 2022-23)

-• Embodying Place: Pathologizing Chinese and Chinatown in Nineteenth-Century San Francisco (Susan Craddock, Prof. Women’s Studies & Geography, 1997-98)
+- Embodying Place: Pathologizing Chinese and Chinatown in Nineteenth-Century San Francisco (Susan Craddock, Prof. Women’s Studies & Geography, 1997-98)

-• Community-based approaches to monitor and improve the Southern Arizona-Sonora Borderlands Foodshed: Cultivating the Network of Collaborators (Megan Carney, Asst.
+- Community-based approaches to monitor and improve the Southern Arizona-Sonora Borderlands Foodshed: Cultivating the Network of Collaborators (Megan Carney, Asst.
 Prof. Anthropology, 2019-20)

-Apply for a Biosciences and Public Policy Fellowship
+Apply now: Biosciences & Public Policy Track

 Other Public Policy Research